Wildcats (film): Plot

 Molly McGrath is the daughter of a famed football coach who is dying to head her own team.
 When her wish is finally granted, Molly leaves her job coaching girls' track at an affluent high school (Prescott High School) to take over a football team at an inner-city Chicago high school (Central High School)—the kind of place where guard dogs are needed to patrol the campus.
 At first the new coach's idealism and optimism are suffocated with racial and gender prejudice, but eventually her overriding spirit begins to whip her unruly team into shape.
-After noticing him at every practice and game, Molly hustles teenage criminal and former star football player Levander ‘Bird’ Williams into rejoining the team which helps build rapport amongst the team.
+After noticing him at every practice and game, Molly hustles teenage criminal and former star football player Levander "Bird" Williams into rejoining the team which helps build rapport among the team.
 She also adds the massive and comedic Phillip Finch to the team.
-At the same time, she must also struggle to win a battle for the custody of her two young daughters.
+At the same time, she must also struggle to win a battle for the custody of her two young daughters Alice and Marian.
 The real test for Molly comes when her Central High team faces Prescott in the city championship.